bigman1208000/BEP20-Contract-Template/README.md

 ```
 ### BEP20 Token Creation Services

-if you need help deployment standard BEP20 tokens (binance smart chain / BSC) I am ready to help you with a service fee of $50
+if you need help deployment standard BEP20 tokens (binance smart chain / BSC) I am ready to help you with a service fee of $70 + list token on PancakeSwap.

 <b>Contact me on:</b>